IBArashBajwa/LTS-Collection/README.md

 **jLTE**: https://imgur.com/a/iH8VZMz

 The first picture shows how it looks, and the third picture (after the errors) shows the functionality of tabs.
 The last image is the research I've done before choosing Java, and then you'll see how I got by as being a beginner in Java.
-I must say that designing the UI was very difficult.
+I must say that designing the UI was very difficult, but I managed to do it in the end.

 **LTE_2**: https://imgur.com/a/uEh1Yqi